Geoc2022/Geoc2022.github.io/content/other/euclid.md

 #### What is not counted as a step:
 - **Extending** lines that are already given or constructed
-- **Choosing points at random** (or subject to conditions, such as lying on a given line or circle)
+- **Choosing points at random** or subject to conditions, such as lying on a given line or circle
-- **Obtaining new points** as intersections of lines and circles (these points are considered constructed automatically)
+- **Obtaining new points** as intersections of lines and circles - these points are considered constructed automatically

 > The ruler may not be used to measure distances or have any markings (it is a straightedge only).